-It is the policy of HRHA to ensure that all families who express an interest in Housing Assistance are given an equal opportunity to apply, and are treated in a professional and consistent manner.
+It is the policy of Harrisonburg Redevelopment and Housing Authority (HRHA) to ensure that all families who express an interest in Housing Assistance are given an equal opportunity to apply, and are treated in a professional and consistent manner.

-In this section, we detail policies related to the lifecycle of applications, verification, and final determination of eligibility.
+This section details policies related to the lifecycle of applications, verification, and final determination of eligibility.